microsoft/fluentui/packages/react-examples/src/react/ScrollablePane/docs/ScrollablePaneBestPractices.md

 ### Accessibility

 This component renders a duplicate copy of the sticky content on scroll, which creates hidden tab stops if the sticky container has focusable items.
 Using this component with highly interactive controls is not recommended.
+The DetailsList example shows how to create a fixed header and footer on a DetailsList without using `ScrollablePane` as an alternative with better accessibility.

 To ensure `ScrollablePane` can be scrolled with the keyboard, do the following: